Fellowship of Catholic University Students

-The Fellowship of Catholic University Students (FOCUS) is a Catholic outreach program for American college students founded in 1997 by Curtis Martin and Dr. Edward Sri at Benedictine College.
+Fellowship of Catholic University Students, or, more commonly, FOCUS, is a Catholic outreach program for American college students founded in 1997 by Curtis Martin and Dr. Edward Sri at Benedictine College.

 Origin and purpose

 FOCUS exists to evangelize.
-The mission statement of FOCUS is to "Know Christ Jesus and fulfill His great commission."
+The mission statement of FOCUS is to "Know Christ Jesus and fulfill His Great Commission."
 How FOCUS does that is by sending missionaries to college campuses to encounter students and invite them into a lifelong relationship with Jesus.
 Many students experience profound healing as they give their life over to Jesus, and many join the work of evangelization that the entire world might be saved.

 FOCUS established its pilot program in January 1998 at Benedictine College in Atchison, Kansas, with two staff members and 24 students.
 Curtis Martin discussed the mission of the organization with Pope John Paul II that same year.
 At the invitation of Archbishop Charles J. Chaput, former archbishop of Denver, a FOCUS program was established in the fall of 1998 at the University of Northern Colorado, Greeley.
 The group is now headquartered outside of Denver.

 FOCUS currently has over 500 full-time staff members.
 FOCUS takes recent college graduates, trains them in the teachings of the Catholic Church, Scripture and practical aspects of ministry, and sends them out typically in teams of four to serve on college campuses.
 FOCUS staff members make an initial two-year commitment to this full-time work on campus.
 FOCUS works with the approval of the local bishop and the support of the local pastor, as well as existing campus ministries.